liuyxpp/liuyxpp.github.io/pages/group.md

 Wei-Ling Huang is working on the phase separation kinetics of polymer thin films under solvent evaporation.
 She is now pursuing a MSc.

 #### Mr. Jun-Yang Liu
-_Starting from Sep.
-2024_
+_Sep.
+2024 - Present_

-Jun-Yang Liu will join our group this autumn as a MSc student.
-Welcome! 👏🏻👏🏻👏🏻
+Jun-Yang Liu is developing highly efficient algorithms for solving SCFT equations of block copolymers.
+He is now pursuing a MSc.

 ## Undergraduate Students
 -----

-_Welcome undergraduate students to join our research group!_
+_Welcome undergraduate students to join our research group!
+Please contact Prof. Liu to make an appointment for interview._

 <!--
 <figure class="third">